barumau/panlingue/eng/dunia_baxe.md

-# Pandunia - a global contact language
+# Panlingue - a global contact language

 ## Introduction

-This article describes why and how Pandunia was created to be an equally global auxiliary language.
+This article describes why and how Panlingue was created to be an equally global auxiliary language.

 ## The big picture